InseeFr/Keycloak-FranceConnect/README.en.md

 ## Compatibility

+**WARNING**

+Starting from version 19 and the use of the new graphical administration interface of Keycloak, it is no longer possible to properly configure this extension via the UI.
+However, the provided version allows you to maintain the functionality of the plugin if it has been configured in a previous version, with configurations to be done manually in SQL if necessary.
+A version is currently under development to restore the configuration of the plugin, which will require breaking changes in the usage of this plugin.

+* The version 5.0.0 and above of this plugin is compatible with Keycloak `21.0.0` and higher.
-* The version 4.0.0 and above of this plugin is compatible with Keycloak `15.0.0` and higher.
+* The version 4.0.0 and above of this plugin is compatible with Keycloak `15.0.0` until `20.0.0`.
 * The version 2.1 up to 3.0.0 of this plugin is compatible with Keycloak `9.0.2` and higher.
 * The version 2.0 of this plugin is compatible with Keycloak `8.0.1` until `9.0.2`.